Signed in as:

 Through its Belt & Road Initiative—covering 149 countries, 75% of global population, more than half of world GDP—China committed an estimated US $121.8 billion in 2024 (split between US $70.7 billion in new construction contracts and US $51 billion in direct investments), further reinforcing its global influence ().
 BRI engagement spans sectors like energy (~US $40 billion), green energy (~US $11.8 billion), technology and mining (~US $30 billion), and transport (~US $15 billion) .

 As traditional markets saturate, China is refocusing on emerging regions offering scale, low-cost production, and strategic supply chain access.
 Its global investments in AI, digital infrastructure, green energy, and mineral processing solidify China’s long-term infrastructure dominance.
-However, challenges remain from its export dependence and low domestic consumption (~40% of GDP vs. OECD average of ~54%)
+However, challenges remain from its export dependence and low domestic consumption (~40% of GDP vs. OECD average of ~54%).Set up your China office with full regulatory and ESG guidance.

 China holds immense global economic potential, driven by its US $18.9 trillion GDP, world-leading export volume, and strategic investments across 140+ countries through the Belt and Road Initiative.
 With unmatched manufacturing scale, rising technological innovation, and growing influence in emerging markets, China is not just a production powerhouse—it’s a global growth engine reshaping the future of trade, infrastructure, and digital economies.